 The Masked Singer alum and Marie kept their streak going throughout the next few decades.
 In 2008, they signed on for a six-week Las Vegas residency at the Flamingo Resort and Hotel.
 Although the shows were only in the calendar for less than two months, the residency ended up being a hit success.
 In fact, they played more than 16,000 shows in Las Vegas over a course of 11 years until they performed their final concert in November 2019.

-Marie’s resume is already quite impressive, but the list goes on.
-Aside from her most memorable career accomplishments, she’s also appeared on Broadway in plays including The Sound of Music, The King and I, Donny & Marie – A Broadway Christmas and much more.
+Although the “Meet Me in Montana” singer is leaving the program, her resume is still impressive.
+She’s appeared on Broadway in plays including The Sound of Music, The King and I, Donny & Marie – A Broadway Christmas and much more.
 She’s even appeared in TV commercials, teamed up for sponsorships and written a few books.

 While once chatting with Closer Weekly about her legendary run in Hollywood, Marie said while she feels so grateful, there is still so much left for her to accomplish.